 Once you make changes, you’ll want to use the Respring button at the bottom of the preference pane to ensure that those changes are saved.

-If colorization and device theming is your forte, then DialerGradient is available for $1.00 from the Packix repository via your favorite package manager and supports iPhones running jailbroken installations of iOS 11, 12, or 13.
+If colorization and device theming is your forte, then DialerGradient is available for free from nanerasingh’s repository via your favorite package manager and supports iPhones running jailbroken installations of iOS 11, 12, 13, or 14.

 What colors will you be using to customize your iPhone’s dialer pad and Lock Screen passcode interface?
 Share in the comments section below.